Cardboard House Businesses

 The Bakery is open for the Summer season only.

 Pizza Galore - Leslee Richards, proprietor

 Our famously delicious pizza is made with fresh herbs and spices and do we ever load on the toppings!
 There's nothing 'light' about our pizzas unless you ask for it (thin crusts are available).
 We also make a pesto sauce and a barbeque sauce for a different taste.
-And for those who want to avoid wheat, we created 'Torts'- a unique mini-pizza using corn tortillas as the base.
+For a wheat alternative try our Brown Rice torts.
+Available in small size only but any style you choose.
 Not eating dairy?
 Have we got soy cheese for you!

 We also make a wide selection of dips and spreads (under the label Dips Galore) that can be used as an appetizer, or indeed a whole meal!
 Some are dairy-based (cream cheese, feta, yoghurt), some are spicy salsas.
 All are absolutely delicious.
 Some of these products are available at the Co-op Store and Ford Cove Store.

 Pizza Galore is open weekends in the Spring and Fall and 6 days a week in the summer (closed on Mondays)

 You haven't enjoyed a latte 'til you've had it our way, in a tall glass, in the orchard, in the shade.
 It makes

 you want to sit a spell and relax!
 Our giant fruit smoothies have a similar effect.
 Put your feet up in the quiet